jzheng2017/resultset-mapper/README.md

 List<User> users = r.map(resultSet, User.class);
 ```
 ### Field naming strategies
 The library provides out of the box a few field naming strategies.

+**Note**: The provided strategies assumes you use `camelCase` for your field names.
+It does not work if you use other naming styles.
+If this does not conform to your naming style, you have to implement your own field naming strategy.
 #### IdentityFieldNamingStrategy
 This strategy leaves the field names unchanged.
 #### LowerCaseUnderscoreFieldNamingStrategy